NLP4H/website/content/blog/MS_BERT_intro.md

 ## What is MS-BERT

-While BlueBERT is a strong language model for healthcare applications, we decided to further pre-trained it on ~35 million words originating from Multiple Sclerosis (MS) examinations.
-By further pre-training the BlueBERT model on a large corpus of consult notes, we provide a language model which aims to provide a deeper understanding of clinical texts, particularly those pertaining to Multiple Sclerosis.
+While BlueBERT is a strong language model for healthcare applications, we decided to further pre-train it on ~35 million words originating from Multiple Sclerosis (MS) examinations.
+By further pre-training BlueBERT on a large corpus of consult notes, we provide a language model which aims to provide a deeper understanding of clinical texts, particularly those pertaining to Multiple Sclerosis.

 Hence, in this article we look at further pre-training BlueBERT, to develop what we call Multiple Sclerosis-BERT (or MS-BERT for short), and how this language model may be used for clinical prediction tasks with an [AllenNLP](https://allennlp.org/) framework.

 MS-BERT is a model developed by students at the University of Toronto along with the Data Science and Advanced Analytics (DSAA) department at St. Michael's Hospital.
-Our model was able to beat previous baselines such as Word2Vec on numerous MS severity prediction tasks by up to almost 30%.
+Our model was able to beat previous baselines such as a Word2Vec CNN on numerous MS severity prediction tasks by up to almost 30%.

 ## Tutorial